Executive Director and Board of Directors for SAC

 Karen has spent most of her career in the non-profit arena.
 She is particularly drawn to vulnerable and at-risk populations and advocates for services that will positively impact the lives of these people in our community.
 Karen has held a variety of leadership roles and regularly volunteers at local non-profit agencies.
 Karen joined Senior Assistance Center in early 2017.
 Her vision for the agency’s future is to expand and enhance its programs to meet the changing needs of the senior community including the ever increasing homeless senior population.

-Paul Scheidig, Chairman of SAC Board
+Paul Scheidig, Board Chair

 Paul Scheidig has served on the SAC Board since 2009 and on July 1, 2010, became SAC’s Chairman of the Board.
 Paul has over 40+ years of service as a senior executive for a Fortune 500 company, government service, environmental consulting, packaging, and non-profit organizations.
 He currently is working with Rocky Mountain SER (RMSER), a Denver-based non-profit, directing senior, management information services, and fund -raising programs.
 He holds undergrad and graduate degrees from Humboldt State University in Forest Engineering/Management and Arizona State University in Business and graduate studies in Hazardous Materials Management.
 Paul’s experience as CEO for a major international non-profit and recent directorship of the Senior Community Service and Employment Program (SCSEP) for RMSER affords SAC a wealth of expertise that will guide SAC well into the future.
 Paul is an avid golfer and also volunteers his time to teaching children the game and life skills under The First Tee program at Green Valley Ranch Golf Course.

-Robert T. Spencer, Secretary of SAC Board
+Robert T. Spencer, Secretary

 Robert T. Spencer joined the SAC Board of Directors in November of 2013.
 He received his Bachelor of Arts degree from St. Edward’s University in Austin, Texas with a major in Political Science and a minor in Spanish.
 He continued his studies at the University of Denver, Sturm College of Law and earned a Juris Doctorate with an emphasis on Land Use Law, conservation and LGBT issues.
 He is currently a Senior Landman at Anadarko Petroleum Corporation with a focus on upstream oil and gas development and negotiations in Wyoming’s Powder River Basin.
 Although native to Louisiana, Robert has been a member of the Denver Metropolitan community for more than 14 years and calls the Park Hill neighborhood home.
 He believes the SAC is a unique, local organization that is providing a valuable service, not only to seniors currently in need, but will serve the needs of future seniors with the demand for SAC services ever increasing.